AkhterRasool/EPAM/Learning/Java Primitive Types.md

 ### String ###
-Apart from these types, Java also supports another type `String`, which isn't actually a primitive data type but a class.
-`String` is immutable in nature which means it cannot be modified.
-Often developers create a reference of `String` rather than having an array of characters since reference of `String` contain collection of characters automatically.
+Apart from these types, Java also supports another type `String`, which isn't actually a primitive data type but a class. `String` itself contains collection of characters.
+Often developers create a reference of `String` rather than having an array of character. `String` is immutable in nature which means it cannot be modified.
 Unlike primitive data types, these are objects themselves.

 Example: